Maia Berzina

 Maia Yanovna Berzina (Майя Яновна Берзина; October 25, 1910 in Paris – August 30, 2002) was a prominent Soviet ethnographer, geographer and cartographer (member of Soviet Geographic Society from 1954).
 Among her scores are "Americans" entry in the Great Soviet Encyclopedia (3rd ed., 1970) and several maps in the Great Soviet World Atlas (vol. 1 and 2).
 Overall she was the author of about fifty original ethnic maps.

 Early years

 The father, Yan Berzin, a Latvian, was arrested and shot in 1938.
 Mother Roza Garmiza, originally a Jewish socialist-revolutionary, was arrested in the same year and died in imprisonment.
 Berzina was born in immigration, in Paris and spent most of her childhood abroad, mainly in England, being fluent in English.
-She graduated from MSU's geographic faculty as econogeographer.
+She graduated from MSU's geographic faculty as an econogeographer.
 She declared herself a cosmopolite, even in the 1950s, when this word was discouraged in the Soviet Union.
 Berzina spent only few months of her childhood in Russia, finally settling in Moscow in 1927.
 In 1937 she married Leonid Vasilevsky, a gifted econogeographer and part-time geographer.